cmhood/mem/README.md

 ### Reviewing flashcards

-After viewing each flashcard, the program will ask you how well the flashcard was recognized by prompting you to provide keyboard input:
+After presenting each flashcard, the program will prompt you for keyboard input to rate your recollection:

   * `5` - Perfect, quick recollection
   * `4` - Recalled after some thought